Kitware/CMake/Help/command/file.rst

 Exactly one ``CONTENT`` or ``INPUT`` option must be given.
 A specific ``OUTPUT`` file may be named by at most one invocation of ``file(GENERATE)``.
-Generated files are modified on subsequent cmake runs only if their content is changed.
+Generated files are modified and their timestamp updated on subsequent cmake runs only if their content is changed.

 Note also that ``file(GENERATE)`` does not create the output file until the generation phase.
 The output file will not yet have been written when the